adamsilver/fdpb/10-a-really-long-form.md

 ![Mailchimp](./images/10/task-list-pattern-mailchimp.png)

-The exact design details you choose to employ will come down to your product's design language and your own user research.
+The exact design details you choose to employ will come down to your product's design language and user research but it's key to ensure that:

-Key points:

-- Each task's status is clearly marked, so that users can see what's left at a glance.
+- each task's status is clear marked so that users can see what's left at a glance
-- It gives users an overall feel for how long is left.
+- users can get a feel for how long is left until completition
-- Previous information is saved so that users can return later to complete it.
+- previous information is saved, so that users can return easily to it later

 ### When All Tasks Are Complete